Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ## Additional Configuration (Optional)

 This following section outlines some additional, optional confiurations.
 Nothing here is necessary, but it may be of some interest to users who like to tweak.

-### Switching the ENB

-Keizaal comes with its own prepackaged ENB preset.
-If, for whatever reason, you don't want to use this prepackaged preset, I urge you to at least use an ENB that doesn't break imagespace modifiers.
-I believe any ENB that breaks imagespace modifiers is automatically bad, no matter how pretty it may look.

 [ENB and ReShade Manager](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=76937&game_id=1704){:target="_blank" rel="noopener"} is a great tool for easily switching between ENB presets.
 If you decide against using Keziaal's preset, I recommend this program to easily remove all traces of the preset from your Skyrim directory.